 VERSE 11.
 Has a nation changed its gods, which really are no gods?
 But my people have changed their glory for that which doesn’t profit.

 VERSE 12.
 “Be astonished, you heavens, at this and be horribly afraid.
 Be very desolate,” says the LORD.

 VERSE 13.
 “For my people have committed two evils: they have forsaken me, the spring of living waters, and cut out cisterns for themselves: broken cisterns that can’t hold water.

 Isaiah 55:1.
 All you who are thirsty, come to the water!
 You who have no money, come, receive grain and eat; Come, without paying and without cost, drink wine and milk!
 (NAB translation)

 broken cisterns that can’t hold water.
-Broken wells are of no good purpose.
-They are fruitless.
+Broken wells are no good for anything.

 VERSE 14.
 Is Israel a slave?
 Is he born into slavery?
 Why has he become a captive?